philp1951/WeatherClock-1/README.md

 To exit weatherflow press keys Z and X at the same time.

-weatherclock comes up in non-weather mode by default

-There is a crude way to auto-start it at boot - the usual cron based methods don't work out of the box and I need to work out how to set the correct enviroment for running.
+There is a crude way to auto-start it at boot - the usual cron based methods don't work out of the box and I need to work out how to set the correct environment for running.

 The 'crude' way is to include the following lines at the end of the .bashrc file in the pi home directory.
 It's a hidden file but should be there!
 ```